California Community Wildfire Resilience Roundtables

 • 0–3 MONTHS: Process design to clarify approach and invitation process, participant selection and invitation, develop a roundtable charter, create outreach plan/ identify outcomes and impacts.

-• YEAR 1: Five one-day meetings focused on 1) understanding the issues 2) create subgroups to research specific questions/areas.
+• YEAR 1: Four one-day meetings focused on 1) understanding the issues 2) create subgroups to research specific questions/areas, define the problem scope.

 • Virtual subcommittee meetings as needed.

 1. Visual meeting reports from each in-person meeting.